hawkspar/spy/README.md

 ### Launching the computations

 For performance reasons and to accomodate loops, it is necessary to assemble matrices prior a run.
-Use `SPYP.assembleNMatrix` for the mass one, and `SPYP.assembleJMatrix` for the linearised Navier-Stokes equations given an `m`.
+Use `SPYP.assembleMMatrix` to compute `SPYP.M` so that $qMq$ with $q$ a Taylor-Hood vector including pressure gives the velocity $L^2$ norm. `SPYP.assembleLMatrix` for the linearised Navier-Stokes equations given an `m`, again without a time derivative.

 Eigenvalue computations are performed using `SPYP.eigenvalues` around a provided shift `sigma`, in number `k`.
 Again, `Re`, `S` and `m` are purely for saving purposes.